quicwg/base-drafts/draft-ietf-quic-recovery.md

 window MUST be set to the reduced value of the slow start threshold before exiting the recovery period.

-Implementations MAY set the congestion window immediately upon entering a recovery period or use other mechanisms, such as Proportional Rate Reduction ({{?PRR=RFC6937}}), to reduce the congestion window more gradually.
+Implementations MAY reduce the congestion window immediately upon entering a recovery period or use other mechanisms, such as Proportional Rate Reduction ({{?PRR=RFC6937}}), to reduce the congestion window more gradually.
 If the congestion window is reduced immediately, a single packet can be sent prior to